-The observation with questions must take place in the apprentice's workplace.
+The observation with questions should take place in the apprentice's workplace.

-The employer should ensure the necessary tools, equipment and materials are available for the apprentice during the observation with questions.
+The employer should ensure the necessary tools, equipment and materials are available and in good working order for the apprentice during the observation with questions.

 Question and resource development